Logan McDonald Feb 16 Updated on Mar 23, 2018

 So, problems solved.
 We have a way to use domain names in unicode scripts that represent the full global reach of the internet and can start handing out IDNs.
 Great!
 What could go wrong?

 Well, things aren’t always as they seem.
 And this is where homographs and homoglyphs come in.

 A homograph refers to multiple things that look or seem the same, but have different meanings.
-We have many of these in English, for example “lead” could refer to the metallic substances or the past tense of “to lead.”
+We have many of these in English, for example “lighter” could refer to the fire starter or the comparative adjective.

 The problem when it comes to IDNs is that homoglyphs exist between scripts as well, with many of the Latin letters having copies in other scripts, like Greek or Cyrillic.

 Let's look at an example of a domain name.

 Can you tell the difference?
 Well, let's translate both of these to purely ASCII:

 Uh oh, these definitely aren't the same.
 However, user-agents would make them appear the same in a browser, in order to make the punycode user-friendly.
 But in reality, the first "a" in the fake-WaPo is really a Cyrillic character.
 When translated to punycode we can see the ASCII remaining characters, "wshingtonpost" and then a key signifying the Cyrillic a, "w1k".